How will the Low Emission Zone (LEZ) impact air quality?

 The Low Emission Zone (LEZ) helps to reduce road transport emissions by gradually banning the most polluting vehicles from the Brussels-Capital Region.

 The first results of the LEZ are encouraging.
-In just six months, the number of older diesel vehicles on the road has fallen significantly and the quantity of NOx and PM2.5 emitted by cars on the road has also decreased.
-These results are detailed in the 2018 evaluation report.
+In just two years, the number of older diesel vehicles on the road has fallen significantly and the quantity of NOx and PM2.5 emitted by cars on the road has also decreased.
+These results are detailed in the 2019 evaluation report.

 In the medium term, air quality is expected to improve across the Region due to the LEZ.
 Brussels Environment expects that air quality standards for NO2 will be met at all measuring stations in the Region between 2020 and 2025, as outlined in the study on the expected effects of the LEZ.
 This will improve the quality of life and the health of all Brussels residents.